-Based on the market value of our common stock held by our non-affiliates as of June 30, 2021, we will be considered a "large accelerated filer" on December 31, 2021 and thus lose our status as an emerging growth company as of such date.
-Accordingly, we will be required to adopt ASU No. 2016-02 (Topic 842), Leases and ASU No. 2016-13 (Topic 326), Financial Instruments - Credit Losses in our Annual Report on Form 10-K for the year ending December 31, 2021 and interim periods thereafter.
+Based on the market value of our common stock held by our non-affiliates as of June 30, 2021, we are considered a "large accelerated filer" on December 31, 2021 and thus lost our status as an emerging growth company as of such date.
+Accordingly, we can no longer rely upon exemptions and reduced reporting requirements provided by the JOBS Act.